Stroke Signs and Symptoms

 When it comes to a stroke, time lost can be brain lost.
 Which is why knowing the signs of stroke and reacting quickly can save lives.

-- Arm weakness - Is one arm weak or numb?
-Ask the person to raise both arms.
+- A = Arms Ask the person to raise both arms.
 Does one arm drift downward?

-- Time to call 9-1-1 - If someone shows any of these symptoms, even if the symptoms go away, call 9-1-1 and get the person to the hospital immediately.
+- T = Time If you observe any of these signs, it's time to call 911.
+If someone shows any of these symptoms, even if the symptoms go away, call 9-1-1 and get the person to the hospital immediately.
 Check the time so you'll know when the first symptoms appeared.

 Even if you notice only one symptom, immediately call 911.